Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 _**Shoulder-Mounted Crossbow.** Ranged Weapon Attack:_ +2 to hit, range 30/120 ft., one target. _Hit:_ 6 (1d12) piercing damage.

 ### L20.
-Passage to the Underdark
+Passage to the [[Underdark]]

 If the characters get access to this tunnel without Stahlmast collapsing the ceiling to cover his escape, read:

-Any character who succeeds on a DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check understands that this passage is descending into the Underdark—and knows how incredibly dangerous that subterranean realm is.
+Any character who succeeds on a DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check understands that this passage is descending into the [[Underdark]]—and knows how incredibly dangerous that subterranean realm is.
 You might have ideas for other adventures that could lead the characters into the depths, but the players should understand that a successful expedition would require research and resources.
 For now, the characters are better off heading back and finishing their business in Stahlmast’s lair and in [[Hupperdook]].

 ## Concluding the Adventure